KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 %player.name%
 %player.display%
 %player.uuid%
+Quester Name (Conversation)🔗
+When the player is in a conversation, this variable will contain the quester's name in the player's quest language.
+If the player is not in a conversation, the variable is empty.

+%quester%
 Random Number Variable🔗
 static

 This variable gives a random number from the first value to the second.
-The first argument is whole or decimal, the second and third arguments are numbers or variables, seperated by a ~.
+The first argument is whole or decimal, the second and third arguments are numbers or variables, separated by a ~.
 Like the math variable you can round the decimal value by using instead of decimal the argument decimal~x where x is the maximal amount of decimal places.
 Variables can be used with {} instead of %%.
 Note that the first value is returned when it is higher than the second.

 %randomnumber.whole.0~10%